ilanschnell/bitarray/README.rst

 ``count(value=True, start=0, stop=<end of array>, /)`` -> int
-   Return number of occurrences of value (defaults to True) in the bitarray.
+   Count the number of occurrences of bool(value) in the bitarray.

 ``decode(code, /)`` -> list